DanielACashion/Bay/README.md

 # Build
-made using go 1.20.4, root folder go build .
+made using go 1.20.4, root folder go build . go build -o Bay.dll -buildmode=c-shared main.go

 # Todo
 currently determining whether this will use jni or some popular package instead